chickensoft-games/chickensoft_site/docs/setup.md

 ---
 title: 🏁 Getting Started
-sidebar_position: 0 # This comes first!
+sidebar_position: 1
+image: ./header.jpg
 ---

-# Getting Started

 Ready to make games with Godot and C#?
 Let's start by making sure your development environment is ready to go!

-## Installing the .NET SDK
+## 📦 Installing the .NET SDK

 To use C# with Godot, you'll need .NET 6.
 The .NET 6 SDK works great for both Godot 3 and Godot 4.